One Way Out (Andor): Plot

 Dedra and other ISB supervisors discover that her plan to frame a captured rebel pilot's death as an accident was successful, with the Empire now ready to ambush Anto Kreegyr's entire rebel cell.
 Kleya Marki receives a hidden message from her and Luthen Rael's Imperial contact, asking them to meet.

 ISB supervisor Lonni Jung is revealed to be the Imperial contact, and communicates with Luthen through a headset hidden in a subterranean lift.
 Jung wants to resign and quit being a double agent for fear of his wife and newly-born daughter's lives.
 He warns Luthen of Meero, and reveals to him that the ISB captured a rebel pilot and is aware of Kreegyr's plans.
 Kreegyr's 50 men are walking into an ambush, but Luthen is willing to sacrifice them all to keep Jung's identity a secret, distressing him greatly.

 The lift doors open, revealing Luthen to be there in person.
 He angrily chastises Jung for wanting to leave, despite Jung's offers of Meero, Spellhaus, and Ferrix.
 Jung realises he is trapped in his position and asks Luthen what he sacrifices for the cause.
-Furious, Luthen says he has given up his inner peace for a free world he might never see before he dies, and he declares that Lonni will stay loyal to the cause.
+Furious, Luthen says he has given up his inner peace for a free galaxy he might never see before he dies, and he declares that Lonni will stay loyal to the cause.

 Hours after their escape, Ruescott Melshi and Cassian run together across Narkina's beaches, with Imperial soldiers and ships surveying the area.